gilbertgit95/kagiweb-api-core-a/README.md

 ```

 ### Seeding
-Included in this package is a cli application, where you can do admin stuffs such as seeding the app with initial data, reseting the application and more.
+Included in this package is a cli application, where you can do admin stuffs such as seed the app with initial data, reset the application and more.
+The cli will use the configuration of .env file in the current directory.
 To execute the cli run this on terminal in you root application directory.
 ```
 > ./node_modules/.bin/kwtech-api-admin
 ```
-At this point, you dont have much to do with the api because most of the essential collection in mongodb are empty.
+At this point, you dont have much to do with the api because most of the essential collections in mongodb are empty.
 To populate the database with initial data.
 1. Execute the cli as shown above
 2. Select yes and enter to proceed
 3. Select Seeder and enter